StephenWattam/LWAC/doc/user/concepts.md

 ### File Formats
 Each of the files within a corpus, with the exception of the metadata database, is a serialised ruby object, as defined in `/lib/shared/data_types.rb`.
-These objects are serialised using Marshal, and are thus binary format.
+These objects are serialised using one of three formats:

-It is possible to switch to YAML format, which is readable by other tools and languages, however, this breaks compatibility with corpora of the other format.
-If you wish to make this change for a specific research purpose, see the [server config](server_config.yml).
-It's also worth noting that YAML is roughly 60 times slower.
+ * `:marshal` --- Ruby's native binary format is very fast but cannot realistically be read from other languages
+ * `:json` --- JSON is widely used but slow
+ * `:yaml` --- YAML is also readable by other languages, but is slow (around 60 times slower than `:marshal`)

+Note that a corpus written using one serialisation system will be unreadable by a server using another.
+I highly recommend using `:marshal` and using the export tool to extract your data into a more workable format later.